wjeff0343/about/README.md

 In terms of experience, I have worked with Data Structures and Algorithms, Microprocessors and Microcontrollers,and Embedded System Design.
 ### Skills
 These are just a few of the technologies I have recently worked with:
--  SAP Getting Started with Data Science (Edition 2021)
--  SAP S/4HANA Embedded Analytics
--  SAP Introduction to ABAP in the Cloud
 -  PCB Design (EAGLE)
 -  Object Oriented Programming (IntelliJ,PyCharm)